ivangeier/Ping-Pong-Score/README.md

 ## Welcome to Ping Pong Score Keeper!

-I use HTML, CSS and JS to build this small aplication.
-This small project belong to the Colt Steele Web Developer Bootcamp.
+I used HTML, CSS and JS to build this small aplication.
+This project belongs to the Colt Steele Web Developer Bootcamp.